Colombian conflict: 2007–2009

-On May 24, 2008, Colombian magazine, Revista Semana, published an interview with Colombian Defense Minister Juan Manuel Santos in which Santos mentions the death of Manuel Marulanda Vélez.
-The news was confirmed by FARC-commander 'Timochenko' on Venezuelan based television station Telesur on May 25, 2008.
-'Timochenko' announced the new commander in chief is 'Alfonso Cano'.
+On May 24, 2008, Colombian magazine, Revista Semana, published an interview with Colombian Defense Minister Juan Manuel Santos in which Santos mentioned the death of Manuel Marulanda Vélez.
+The news was confirmed by FARC-commander "Timochenko" on Venezuelan-based television station Telesur on May 25, 2008.
+"Timochenko" announced the new commander in chief as "Alfonso Cano".

 In May 2008, a dozen jailed paramilitary leaders were extradited to the United States on drug-related charges.
-In 2009, extradited paramilitary leader Salvatore Mancuso would claim that the AUC had supported Uribe's 2002 election, but said that this was a result of their similar "ideological discourse" and not the result of any direct prior arrangement.
+In 2009, extradited paramilitary leader Salvatore Mancuso would go on to claim that the AUC had supported Uribe's 2002 election, but said it was a result of their similar "ideological discourse" and not the result of any direct prior arrangement.

-On July 2, 2008, the Colombian armed forces launched Operation Jaque that resulted in the freedom of 15 political hostages, including former Colombian presidential candidate Íngrid Betancourt, Marc Gonsalves, Thomas Howes, and Keith Stansell, three American military contractors employed by Northrop Grumman and 11 Colombian military and police.
+On July 2, 2008, the Colombian armed forces launched Operation Jaque which resulted in the freedom of 15 political hostages, including former Colombian presidential candidate Íngrid Betancourt, Marc Gonsalves, Thomas Howes, and Keith Stansell, three American military contractors employed by Northrop Grumman, and 11 Colombian military and police members.
 Two FARC members were arrested.
-This trick to the FARC was presented by the Colombian government as a proof that the guerrilla organisation and influence is declining.
+This trick to the FARC was presented by the Colombian government as proof that the guerrilla organisation and its influence was declining.

-On October 26, 2008, after 8 years of captivity, the ex-congressman Óscar Tulio Lizcano escaped with the assistance of a FARC rebel he convinced to travel with him.
-Soon after the liberation of this prominent political hostage, the Vice President of Colombia Francisco Santos Calderón called Latin America's biggest guerrilla group a "paper tiger" with little control of the nation's territory, adding that "they have really been diminished to the point where we can say they are a minimal threat to Colombian security," and that "After six years of going after them, reducing their income and promoting reinsertion of most of their members, they look like a paper tiger."
+On October 26, 2008, after 8 years of captivity, the ex-congressman Óscar Tulio Lizcano escaped with the assistance of a FARC rebel he had convinced to travel with him.
+Soon after the liberation of this prominent political hostage, the Vice President of Colombia Francisco Santos Calderón called Latin America's biggest guerrilla group a "paper tiger" with little control over the nation's territory, adding that, "they have really been diminished to the point where we can say they are a minimal threat to Colombian security" and "after six years of going after them, reducing their income and promoting reinsertion of most of their members, they look like a paper tiger."
 However, he warned against any kind of premature triumphalism, because "crushing the rebels will take time."
-The 500000 km2 of jungle in Colombia makes it hard to track them down to fight.
+The 500000 km2 of jungle in Colombia made it hard to track them down to fight.

-According to the Colombian government, in early 2009 FARC launched plan Rebirth to avoid being defeated.
-They planned to intensify guerrilla warfare by the use of landmines, snipers, and bomb attacks in urban areas.
+According to the Colombian government, in early 2009 FARC launched plan "Rebirth" to avoid being defeated; they planned to intensify guerrilla warfare by the use of landmines, snipers, and bomb attacks in urban areas.
 They also planned to buy missiles to fight the Colombian Air Force which had highly contributed to their weakness in the past.